modelab/grasshopper-primer/en/1-foundations/1-6/1_What is a Mesh.md

 >1.
 A Quad Face made with indices 0, 1, 2, and 3
 2. A Triangle Face made with indices 1, 4, and 2

 In Grasshopper, faces can be created with the **Mesh Triangle** and **Mesh Quad** components.
 The input for these components are integers that correspond to the index of the vertices we want to use for a face.
 By connecting a **Panel** to the output of these components, we can see that a triangular face is represented as T{A;B;C}, and a quad face as Q{A;B;C;D}.
+Faces with more than 4 sides are not allowed.
+To make a 5-sided mesh element, the mesh must be broken into two or more faces.

 ![IMAGE](images/1-6-1/05_construct-faces.png)
 >1. **Mesh Quad** component with indices 0, 1, 2, and 3